 The middle Far Lands is the version that spans the game versions from Infdev 2010-03-27 to Beta 1.7.3.
 This is the version of the far lands that YouTuber KilloCrazyMan managed to reach in less than nine months of walking, archived in its entirety on his channel.
 It is the first documented time the Far Lands have ever been reached in unmodified survival.

-Far Lands is also available after Beta 1.8.
-It is the most disputed version of the Far Lands because, while the Far Lands may be activated by game mods, the generation faults that allow the Far Lands to appear in the basic game have been rectified.
+Moreover, Far Lands is accessible following Beta 1.8.
+The reason it is the most contentious version of the Far Lands is that, although they may be accessed through game modifications, the generation errors that permit the Far Lands to exist in the original game have been fixed.

-ScalaCube offers reasonably priced Minecraft server hosting services.
-You may set up an infinite number of gaming servers with an endless number of slots on a single VPS server using a Control Panel.
+ScalaCube provides affordable server hosting for Minecraft.
+Using a Control Panel, you can configure an infinite number of gaming servers with an infinite number of slots on a single VPS server.

 It provides VPS servers with limited resources such as RAM, CPU, and disk space.
 So long as there is sufficient RAM and CPU power, servers can easily accommodate a huge number of players.
 Plan descriptions only provide an estimate of how many people the server can support.
 In actuality, depending on the plugins and mods loaded on your server, this number might be higher or lower.